 We support these groups by registering life saving volunteer donors to the national Be The Match Registry through registration drives and events.

-SAMAR was initially founded to reach out to and register the severely underrepresented South Asian ethnic group.
-We utilize our knowledge of our culture, religion and diverse backgrounds to provide specialized in their care.
-However, that does not limit our ability to work with ALL ethnic and diverse racial groups.
+SAMAR was initially founded to reach out to the severely underrepresented South Asians.
+We utilize our knowledge of South Asian culture, religion and diverse backgrounds to provide specialized in their care.
+However, that has not limit our ability to work with ALL ethnic and diverse racial groups.
 Cancer is colorblind.

 It is devastating to note that every three minutes someone is expected to be diagnosed with leukemia, lymphoma, or a fatal blood disorder.

 Every 9 minutes someone dies of blood cancer/disease.
-This means 148 people die each day.
-Together we can take a stance and help these patients to find a cure.
+This means 160 people die each day.
+Together we can take a stand and help these patients to find a cure.

 “I WANT TO LIVE, what can you do for me?!” was the anguish cry of a teenager who approached Mrs. Rafiya Khan when she was an employee at MSKCC.
 This is what inspired Rafiya Peerbhoy Khan, in 1992, to start thinking about what she could do for that young man and many others like him.
 As a mother, she put herself in the place of the young boy’s mother.
 As Rafiya did, every mother would have tried to figure out a way to help that boy find a cure.